cosc-404-2022/lab5/README.md

 ## Using JavaCC/JJTree

 The best way to approach the assignment is to learn by example and copy existing code in `SQLParser.jjt`.
 Specifically, you will need to add two tokens `ASC` and `DESC` and one method `Orderby()`.
 The existing `From()` method is good to use as a starting point.
 Modify the `SQLParser.jjt` file.
-Then open a terminal, navigate to the directory `src/textdb/parser` and run the command: `../../../scripts/jjtree SQLParser.jjt`  This command will compile the grammar and generate the '`SQLParser.jj` file in addition to other Java files.
+Then open a terminal, navigate to the directory `src/textdb/parser` and run the command: `../../../scripts/jjtree SQLParser.jjt`  This command will compile the grammar and generate the `SQLParser.jj` file in addition to other Java files.

 ![JJTree command](img/jjtree.png)